-((D. Within IC 85-175 zones, gross floor area used for accessory parking within stories that are completely above finished grade is not exempt, except that in an IC 85-175 zone, if the Director finds, as a Type I decision, that locating all parking below grade is infeasible due to physical site conditions such as a high water table, contaminated soils conditions, or proximity to a tunnel, and that the applicant has placed or will place the maximum feasible amount of parking below or partially below grade, the Director may exempt all or a portion of accessory parking that is above finished grade.
-If any exemption is allowed under this subsection 23.50.028.D, all parking provided above grade shall be subject to the screening requirements of subsection 23.50.038.B.6.))

-Section 8.
-Section 23.50.032 of the Seattle Municipal Code, last amended by Ordinance 125603, is repealed:

-((23.50.032 Industrial Commercial-Setback requirements

-A. Setbacks From Residential Zones.

-1. A setback shall be required on lots which abut the intersection of a side and front lot line of a residentially zoned lot.
+1 ((D. Within IC 85-175 zones, gross floor area used for accessory parking within stories 2 that are completely above finished grade is not exempt, except that in an IC 85-175 zone, if the 3 Director finds, as a Type I decision, that locating all parking below grade is infeasible due to 4 physical site conditions such as a high water table, contaminated soils conditions, or proximity to 5 a tunnel, and that the applicant has placed or will place the maximum feasible amount of parking 6 below or partially below grade, the Director may exempt all or a portion of accessory parking 7 that is above finished grade.
+If any exemption is allowed under this subsection 23.50.028.D, all 8 parking provided above grade shall be subject to the screening requirements of subsection 9 23.50.038.B.6.))
+10 Section 8.
+Section 23.50.032 of the Seattle Municipal Code, last amended by Ordinance 11 125603, is repealed: 12 ((23.50.032 Industrial Commercial Setback requirements 13 A. Setbacks From Residential Zones.
+14 1.
+A setback shall be required on lots which abut the intersection of a side and 15 front lot line of a residentially zoned lot.
 The required setback shall be a triangular area.
-Two (2) sides of the triangle shall extend fifteen (15) feet from the intersection of the street property line and the property line abutting the residentially zoned lot.
-The third side shall connect these two (2) sides with a diagonal line across the lot.
+Two (2) 16 sides of the triangle shall extend fifteen (15) feet from the intersection of the street property line 17 and the property line abutting the residentially zoned lot.
+The third side shall connect these two 18 (2) sides with a diagonal line across the lot.
 (See Exhibits 23.50.032 A and 23.50.032 B).

-2. A setback shall be required along any lot line which abuts a side or rear lot line of a residentially zoned lot, or which is across an alley from a residentially zoned lot as follows:
+19 2.
+A setback shall be required along any lot line which abuts a side or rear lot line 20 of a residentially zoned lot, or which is across an alley from a residentially zoned lot as follows: 21 a.
+Zero (0) feet for portions of structures twelve (12) feet in height or 22 lower; and

-a.
-Zero (0) feet for portions of structures twelve (12) feet in height or a.
-Zero (0) feet for portions of structures twelve (12) feet in neight or b.
-Ten (10) feet for portions of structures above twelve (12) feet in height to a maximum of sixty-five (65) feet; and c.
-For portions of structures above sixty five (65) feet in height, an additional one (1) foot of setback shall be required for every ten (10) feet in excess of sixty-five (65) feet, (see Exhibit 23.50.032 B).
+1 b.
+Ten (10) feet for portions of structures above twelve (12) feet in height 2 to a maximum of sixty five (65) feet; and 3 c.
+For portions of structures above sixty-five (65) feet in height, an 4 additional one (1) foot of setback shall be required for every ten (10) feet in excess of sixty-five 5 (65) feet, (see Exhibit 23.50.032 B).
+6 3.
+Half ($\frac{1}{2}$) of an alley width may be counted as part of the required setback.
+7 B. No entrance, window or other opening shall be permitted closer than five (5) feet to a 8 residentially zoned lot.
+9 C. A five (5) foot setback shall be required from all street property lines where street 10 trees are required and it is not feasible to plant them in accordance with City standards.
+The 11 setback shall be landscaped according to Section 23.50.038, Screening and landscaping 12 standards.))